milapj/Design-of-ARP-protocol/README.md

 # ARP Protocol Design

-1. (4 points) The ARP protocol uses the the next-hop address and the interface number, found in the routing table, to find the physical address of the next hop.
+1. The ARP protocol uses the the next-hop address and the interface number, found in the routing table, to find the physical address of the next hop.
 Consider a certain router Ri whose routing table has only three columns: mask, network address, and next-hop address, i.e. the column with the interface numbers has been deleted.